Tres Cañones

 About Tres Cañones

-Tres Canones is a regional conservation area located in the Espinar province of the Cusco department in southern Peru, protecting 39,485 hectares of high Andean landscape.
-Established in 2017 by presidential decree, the area is situated in the districts of Suykutambo and Coporaque and is managed by the Regional Government of Cusco.
-Named for three dramatic canyons carved through the landscape, one of which channels the Apurimac River, the conservation area combines outstanding geological formations, native Andean wildlife, and pre-Incan archaeological sites in a striking high-altitude setting approximately 45 minutes from the town of Espinar.
+Tres Cañones is a regional conservation area located in the Espinar province of the Cusco department in southern Peru, protecting 39,485 hectares of high Andean landscape.
+[1] Established in August 2017 through Supreme Decree No. 006-2017-MINAM, the area is situated in the districts of Suykutambo and Coporaque and is managed by the Regional Government of Cusco.
+[2] Named for three dramatic canyons carved through the landscape, one of which channels the Apurimac River, the conservation area combines outstanding geological formations, native Andean wildlife, and pre-Incan archaeological sites in a striking high-altitude setting approximately 45 minutes from the town of Espinar.

 Wildlife Ecosystems